Meet the Retreat Leaders

 Throughout his Jesuit life he has also allotted time to pursue his passion for giving preached conference retreats, workshops, and days of recollection to all seeking to grow in their relationship with God.

-Rev. Dr. Carol Ann Munro is an ordained minister in the United Church of Christ.
+Rev. Carol Ann Munro is an ordained minister in the United Church of Christ.
 She has served as a parish pastor, hospital chaplain, development officer, retreat leader and spiritual director.
 Primary areas of focus for her ministry have been 12-step spirituality, adult faith formation and biblical literacy.
-She is currently a volunteer with the Ignatian Spirituality Project, which provides spiritual companioning for people recovering from homelessness and addiction, and she serves as a spiritual resource for the Peace and Justice Ministry of St. Gertrude Roman Catholic Church in Chicago.
+She is currently a volunteer with the Ignatian Spirituality Project, which provides spiritual companioning for people recovering from homelessness and addiction.

 Since 2018, and with his provincial’s direction, Roc O’Connor, SJ has been composing and writing nearly full-time.
 In June of 2020 OCP published his collection of eight new songs, All Shall Be Well: The Hand of God.
 During the lockdown from COVID he submitted a three year writing project on liturgical spirituality for publication.
 It twins with his article to be published in Worship magazine, July 2021.